rpm-software-management/mock/doc/Plugin-ChrootScan.md

+---
+layout: default
+title: Plugin Chroot Scan
+---

 The chroot_scan plugin is used to grab files of interest after a build attempt and copy them to the 'result directory' before the chroot is cleaned and data lost.

 ## Configuration